joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 form of domains, adding added belts-and-suspenders hardware protection for hosting untrusted or logically separate code.
 In the early days, we certainly wanted to go finer-grained too -- inspired by [E's concept of "vats"]( http://www.erights.org/elib/concurrency/vat.html), the abstraction we already began with for process message pumps -- but weren't sure how to do it safely.
 So we waited on this.
+But this gave us precisely what we needed for a robust, performant, and safe message passing foundation.

 Important to the discussion of this architecture is the notion of [shared nothing]( https://en.wikipedia.org/wiki/Shared_nothing_architecture), something Midori leveraged as a core operating principle.